jaidevshriram/jaidevshriram.github.io/_pages/about.md

 <span class="h1">Hey!
 I'm Jaidev</span>

-<span class="h5"><mark class="highlight">Pursuing a Master's in CS @ UCSD</mark><span>
+<span class="h5"><mark class="highlight">Generative AI + 3D Vision @ UCSD</mark><span>

 My favourite pieces of tech make me feel creative, simplify difficult tasks, or are just plain weird.
 If it involves computer vision and machine learning, I'm likely trying to build that tech.

-I did some research on indoor scene understanding for robot automation during my undergrad at IIIT-Hyderabad and my interest in related topics has only grown since.
-During my senior year, I also worked on an exciting project to <a href="https://blogs.iiit.ac.in/soundtrack-for-books/" target="_blank">build book soundtracks automatically</a> by fusing techniques in vision, language, and audio processing.
-Broadly, I'm interested in using ML to improve user experiences.
-I'm also always on the lookout for fun things to work on, so do reach out if you want to talk!
+I'm a second-year master's student in computer science at UC San Diego, advised by <a href="https://cseweb.ucsd.edu/~ravir/" target="_blank">Prof. Ravi Ramamoorthi</a>.
+My research interests lately revolve around 3D generatiion using diffusion models.
+I'm also exploring some exciting ideas in narrative understanding with <a href="https://haijunxia.ucsd.edu/" target="_blank>Prof. Haijun Xia</a>.
+Previously, during my undergrad at IIIT-Hyderabad, I worked on generative music for book soundtracks using multi-modal techniques.
+Broadly, I'm interested in using ML to boost human creativity and investigate ways to simplify complex workflows.

 My Erdős number is <a href="https://www.csauthors.net/jaidev-shriram/" target="_blank">four</a>.
 My <a href="https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon#Bacon_numbers" target="_blank">Bacon number</a> is ∞ (happy to play an extra in a movie to fix this).